robertmartin8/ReasonableDeviations/_posts/2019-11-01-how-predictive-is-historical-volatility.md

 It should be noted that not everyone agrees that the volatility is a number worth paying attention to in the first place.
 A famous critic is Warren Buffet, who rightly points out that a good company whose stock price suddenly drops due to temporary factors (e.g a media scandal) could be a bargain purchase -- in which case it is actually *less* risky than it was before, although its volatility will be higher as a result of the drop.
 Perhaps this post lends some evidence to this point of view.
 Given the distribution of realised volatilities, it seems that the converse may also be true: even if everything looks calm and you predict low volatility, a right-tail event could make things go horribly wrong.
 As is always the case in finance, caveat emptor applies!

-*The full jupyter notebook can be found on my [GitHub](https://github.com/robertmartin8/RandomWalks/blob/master/VolatilityBacktesting.ipynb)*
+*The full Jupyter notebook can be found on my [GitHub](https://github.com/robertmartin8/RandomWalks/blob/master/VolatilityBacktesting.ipynb)*